 The concentration areas in the Physiology Graduate Program are well-defined.
 Within each area, the faculty provide classroom and research experiences centered on an integrative approach.
 Students can exploit resources and facilities designed to assess physiological functions at levels extending to the cellular and molecular level, or to the organ and organismal level of biological organization.
 Resources include laboratories equipped for assessment and visualization of living cells and tissues, cell and tumor culture facilities, electron and scanning electron microscopic, flow cytometry, a transgenic facility, radioimmunoassay facility, and laboratories to assess a variety of metabolic, reproductive, and respiratory functions.
 The multidisciplinary nature of the program provides the opportunity to bring a variety of modern techniques to bear on current questions in physiology.

 Applications should be directed to the specific subprogram of interest.
 Admission is based on the recommendation of the participating faculty.
-Successful applicants will have a minimum 3.0 GPA (undergraduate and graduate) and have completed mathematics through calculus, one year of physics, one year of organic chemistry, and coursework in some of the following areas: genetics, biochemistry, cell biology, vertebrate anatomy, Additional upper division biology electives, including developmental biology, embryology or histology are also appropriate.
-Three letters of recommendation are required as is the general test of the GRE.
+Successful applicants will have a minimum 3.0 GPA (undergraduate and graduate) and have completed mathematics through calculus, one year of physics, one year of organic chemistry, and coursework in some of the following areas: genetics, biochemistry, cell biology, vertebrate anatomy.
+Additional upper division biology electives, including developmental biology, embryology or histology are also appropriate.
+Three letters of recommendation are required.
 Foreign nationals whose native language is not English must submit a TOEFL exam score.

 A core program of classwork and an assortment of specialized electives are offered to students with a rigorous grounding in physiology.
 Special curricula and requisite coursework can be obtained by contacting the Director of the School of Biomedical Sciences.